moocowmoo/dashman/README.md

 # Install/Usage

-To update your masternode to the latest dashd, on your remote 32/64bit linux masternode do:
+To update your 32/64bit linux daemon to the latest dashd, do:

     sudo apt-get install git
     git clone https://github.com/moocowmoo/dashman.git